Napa Cabbage Salad Recipe

-This Napa Cabbage Salad is as delicious as it is quick, simple, and fast to make.
-It takes all of about 5 minutes to have a sophisticated and brag worthy dish on the table.
+I’ve always been intrigued with napa cabbage salad recipes.
+Napa cabbage seems so sophisticated, but recipes featuring it are usually pretty simple.
+This Napa Cabbage Salad follows suit and is as delicious as it is quick, simple, and fast to make.
+It takes all of about 5 minutes to have a sophisticated and brag-worthy dish on the table.

 Still suffering from Christmas cooking burnout but needing to develop Afro-centric recipes for our Kwanzaa celebration I adapted this Napa Cabbage Salad recipe from Marcus Samuelson’s book exploring cuisine across Africa.